 Drafts and breeze are a nightmare, however, they do need ventilation.
 They need some fresh air in the winter.
 With a little planning, you can make a simple window.

 Chicken care in the winter can be more difficult.
 They do need ventilation, but a cold wet breeze can spread disease.
 Keep the water clean and fresh and keep the windows open in the winter.

 By installing this easy door for your birds, you will be making it less of a chore and more of a joy.
 This isn’t a good time of the year to clean your coop.
 Do it in the spring and put the shavings in your compost bin.
 This season is about keeping them comfortable until spring.

 Do Provide a Heat Lamp

 It was not fun to deal with.
 However, a properly installed lamp that is raised can provide some additional heat.
-Chickens grow and under feather or down undercoat in the winter.
+Chickens grow down feathers in the winter.
 They do have natural abilities to keep warm during the cold months.